This post may contain affiliate links. Please read our disclosure policy.

 Below are the basic ingredients needed to make the freshest smoked salmon dip recipe, with some notes on substitutions.
 For a printable ingredients list, scroll down to the recipe card.

-• Cream Cheese – You’ll want to use bricks of cream cheese (rather than tubs).
-Take the cream cheese out of the fridge ahead of time so that it can soften to room temperature.
+- Cream Cheese – You’ll want to use bricks of full-fat cream cheese (rather than tubs).
+For a perfectly creamy dip, take the cream cheese out of the fridge ahead of time to soften to room temperature.

-• Salmon Lox – Lox is salmon filets that have been brined and then smoked.
+- Salmon Lox – Lox is fresh salmon filets that have been brined and then smoked.
 You’ll find unsmoked versions as well.
 Feel free to use whichever you prefer.

-• Fresh Dill – Trust me, stick with fresh dill!
+- Fresh Dill – Stick with fresh!
 Dried dill just doesn’t have the same savory punch.
-I also chop up fresh parsley for an extra pop of green.
+I also chop up fresh parsley or fresh chives for an extra pop of green.

-• Red Onion – Finely minced.
+- Red Onion – Finely minced.
 Feel free to use another mild onion, like yellow onion or shallot.
 You can also soak the minced onions in cold water for 5 minutes to remove some of the sharpness; just make sure to dry them well with a paper towel afterward.
+Green onions are also a great choice.

 What Is Salmon Lox?

 Salmon lox is a salmon filet that’s cured in brine.
-When browsing for lox in your grocery store aisle, don’t be surprised if you see a few different choices.
-There’s regular lox, which is brined, smoked salmon, which is brined and smoke-cured, and the Scandinavian gravlax, which is salt-cured with dill (like I use to make Eggs Halifax).
+When browsing for lox in your local grocery store aisle, don’t be surprised if you see a few different choices.
+There’s regular lox, which is brined.
+Then, there’s smoked salmon that is brined and smoke-cured, and finally, the Scandinavian gravlax, which is salt-cured with dill (like what I use to make Eggs Halifax).
 Any good-quality lox will work in this dip.
+Chopped up leftover salmon will also work but should be your last resort.

 How to Make Smoked Salmon Dip

 Afterward, the dip goes into the fridge to chill for an hour.
-I love this smoked salmon dip served cold with crackers, crostini, and veggies.
-See below for more serving ideas.
+I love this smoked salmon dip topped with cracked black pepper and served cold with crackers, baguette slices, and veggies like cucumber slices and celery sticks.

 Use the Blender